Facebook Icon Instagram Icon

 TIER 2: $54 + fees

-TOWN OF TAOS DISCOUNT: $40 + fees, available March 21, 9 am–12 pm at the Taos Visitor Center.
-For Taos residents only: proof of residence required.
+TAOS COUNTY DISCOUNT: $48 ALL IN, available March 21, 9 am–12 pm at the Taos Visitor Center.
+For Taos County residents only: proof of county residence required.

 12 YEARS OLD AND UNDER: Free and no ticket required.